 Personal and Professional Background

-Butler Catholic School was my first full-time teaching job, and I am now in my seventh year of teaching at Butler Catholic School.
+Butler Catholic School was my first full-time teaching job, and I am now in my eighth year of teaching at Butler Catholic School.
 I was born and raised in Brookville, PA, where I attended Brookville Area Schools.

 After deciding I would like to become a teacher, I chose Slippery Rock University to continue my education.
 I graduated from SRU with Summa cum laude honors and received elementary, early childhood, middle school math and middle school English teaching certificates.
 I continued my education at Slippery Rock University where I recently completed my Master’s Degree in Special Education.